 Millersburg’s Antique Festival

-This year’s Antique Festival takes place October 9th and 10th in the village of Millersburg.
+This year’s Antique Festival takes place on October 8th and 9th in the village of Millersburg.
 The Antique Festival is the perfect place to shop for local antiques and eat your favorite fair food.

 Two parades down Jackson Street are the highlight of the event – on Saturday at 4:30 pm, the Antique, Classic Car & Fireman’s Parade kicks off.
 Sunday at 2 pm is the Grand Parade.
 Try to arrive a bit early to find a parking spot.